-ODBC driver with 64-bit version must be installed on your system (please install AccessDatabaseEngine_X64.exe from here).
+ODBC driver with a 64-bit version must be installed on your system (please install AccessDatabaseEngine_X64.exe from here).

 We have a database instance (11g_release2) running on oraclecloud.com.
 We have opened for database access on port 1521 in the list of access rules: